Bana-code/DiscordSpamBot/README.md

 Name the file what ever you want.
 ![Name the file what ever you want.](https://cdn.discordapp.com/attachments/699214804551991336/822450352950607922/D93cDEABd3AAAAAElFTkSuQmCC.png)
 ---
-Download this repository as .zip and extract it.
----
 Click "Upload File" and upload all the content
 These are..
 * Main.py - VERY IMPORTANT!!
-* requirements.txt - Least VERY IMPORTANT! (this is just to if you want it o get into heroku)
+* requirements.txt - Least VERY IMPORTANT! (this is to work the time and sleep modules)
 * That's all lol.
 ---
 In line 17 rename YOUR_TOKEN_HERE between the quotation marks.